+ LR-Icons

-As you begin your career as a physician, now is the perfect time to start thinking about your financial future.
+As you begin your professional career, now is the perfect time to start thinking about your financial future.
 Investing is a great way to build wealth over time.
 But if you’re like most people, you may not even know where to begin.

 Not to worry.
 We’re here to help you by outlining the basics of investments, so that you can make informed choices that you can be comfortable with.